mangoqvq/private-cast/README.md

 # private-cast

-A Human-Verified Prediction Market where votes and fund distribution stays fully private, built using Oasis Sapphire (for confidential smart contracts) and Worldcoin (for proof of humanity).
+A Human-Verified Prediction Market where votes and fund distribution stays fully private, built with Oasis Sapphire (for confidential smart contracts) and Worldcoin (for proof of humanity).

 ## Deploy smart contract